My Dinner

 Instructions

-• Preheat your oven to the lowest setting (mine is 50°C or 122°F ) Once it reached that heat turn it off but leave your oven door closed.
+• Preheat your oven to its lowest setting (mine is 122°F/50°C).
+Once it reaches temperature, turn it off but keep the door closed.

-• In a bowl, mix together the sour cream, soft butter, egg and vanilla extract (affiliate link) to a homogenous mass.
+• In a separate bowl, mix the soft butter, egg, and vanilla extract (affiliate link) until smooth and well combined.

-• Remove the dough from the oven and knead it again briefly.
+• Remove the dough from the oven and knead briefly on a clean surface.
+For even pretzels, weigh the dough and divide by 8, then portion it out.

-• Roll each portion into a ball and then form it into a roll, about 45 cm (17.7 inches) long.
-Make your that the ends of the roll are tappered to a point.
+• Roll each portion into a ball, then roll it into a rope about 18 inches (45cm) long, tapering the ends to points.

-• Once you removed the pretzels from the oven, brush them, while still warm, with the melted butter and then generously cover them in the cinnamon sugar.
+• As soon as the pretzels come out of the oven, brush them generously with the melted butter while still warm, then roll them in the cinnamon sugar to coat completely.

 Notes